Disease/Disorder

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Any individual with a history of cancer or significant risk factors for cancer who presents with new pain, pathologic fracture or neurologic symptoms should be evaluated for an acute bony process, including metastatic bone disease.
-Unique rehabilitation prescriptions should provide sufficient detail to the treating therapists in order to simultaneously maximize function and safety.
+Any individual with a history of cancer or significant risk factors for cancer who presents with new pain, acute fracture, or neurologic symptoms should be evaluated for an acute bony process, including metastatic bone disease.
+Unique and comprehensive rehabilitation prescriptions should provide sufficient detail to the treating therapists in order to simultaneously maximize function and safety.

-According to the American College of Sports Medicine (ACSM), all cancer survivors are recommended to be as physically active as their conditions and abilities allow and, if possible, to perform moderate-intensity aerobic exercise for 90 min a week (at least three times per week, for 30 min) for 8–12 weeks and resistance exercise at least two times a week.28 This combination of aerobic and resistance exercise aims to reduce anxiety, fatigue, depressive symptoms, and improve quality of life and perceived physical function in cancer patients.
+According to the American College of Sports Medicine (ACSM), all cancer survivors are recommended to be as physically active as their conditions and abilities allow and, if possible, to perform moderate-intensity aerobic exercise for at least 90 min a week (at least three times per week, for 30 min) and resistance exercise at least two times a week.35 This combination of aerobic and resistance exercise aims to reduce anxiety, fatigue, depressive symptoms, and improve quality of life and perceived physical function in cancer patients.

 However, there are no current standard exercise prescription guidelines specific to patients with bone metastases.

-Individualized exercise prescription is required when treating the heterogeneity of patients with bone metastases in order to adapt exercises to patients’ ability and to manage unique patient presentations.29 The use of different exercise regimens is currently being performed as discussed previously in regard to resistance exercises with respect to safety in patients with bone metastases.
-Exercise prescriptions must incorporate safety precautions to accommodate patients’ medical history, comorbidities, pathologic fracture risk, treatment-related side effects, peripheral neuropathy, lymphedema risk, immunosuppression, and/or cardiopulmonary issues.29 Prescription of exercise must consider location of bone metastases to ensure affected regions are not targeted and mechanical force, including sheer/compressive load at areas of metastases is minimized.
+Individualized exercise prescription is required when treating the heterogeneity of patients with bone metastases to tailor exercises to each patient’s ability and to manage unique patient presentations and provide safety measures in an effort to reduce adverse outcomes of exercise in this population.35 The use of different exercise regimens is currently being performed as discussed previously regarding resistance exercises concerning safety in patients with bone metastases.
+Exercise prescriptions must incorporate safety precautions to accommodate patients’ medical history, comorbidities, pathologic fracture risk, treatment-related side effects, peripheral neuropathy, lymphedema risk, immunosuppression, and/or cardiopulmonary issues.35 The prescription of exercise must consider the location of bone metastases to ensure affected regions are not targeted and mechanical force, including sheer/compressive load at areas of metastases is minimized.

 Gaps in the Evidence-Based Knowledge

-In addition, the importance of bone markers regarding the predictive power of metastatic bone disease has yet to be fully investigated.16 Future studies will need to investigate the effect of exercise on bone turnover markers and radiologic imaging results in order to understand skeletal adaptions to exercise in patients with metastatic bone disease.
+In addition, the importance of bone markers in predicting metastatic bone disease has yet to be thoroughly investigated.16 Future studies will need to investigate the effect of exercise on bone turnover markers and radiologic imaging results in order to understand skeletal adaptations to exercise in patients with metastatic bone disease.

-Integration of physiatrists into cancer care and increase in the awareness regarding cancer rehabilitation remains a critical initiative.32
+Integration of physiatrists into cancer care and an increase in awareness regarding cancer rehabilitation remains a critical initiative.30

 References